 If you were married, an application for spousal maintenance needs to be made within a year of the finalisation of your divorce.
 If the application relates to a de facto relationship, you have two years since the breakdown of the relationship within which to make an application.
-Outside of these time limits, permission of the court is required to make an application.
+Outside of these time limits, the permission of the court is required to make an application.

 Each party will need to submit a financial statement detailing their income and expenses to accompany their respective application and response.

 Once an application is made, the court considers a range of factors to assess the needs of the ex-partner making the application for maintenance, as well as the other party’s capacity to pay.
 There is no set formula for deciding on whether or not to award maintenance but factors considered in assessing the application include:

 - the age and health of both ex-partners;

 - the income, property, and financial resources of each party;

 - the ‘reasonable’ day-to-day living expenses of each spouse;

 - the ability of each party to work;